UCL/Magritte/README.md

 ## Current issues and warnings

 (!)
-Look out for devisions by 4PI which should be devisions by the number of rays.

-(!)
 1D models assume NRAYS=12.

 (!)
 Rounding errors in the angle calculation in ray tracing (temporary fix).

-(!)
-The first and last species are "dummies".

 ## A first parallelization (OpenMP)

 In a first parallelization round we simply paralellize every big outer loop.
-This has been done in:

- - calc_column_density.cpp
- - chemistry.cpp
- - acceleration_Ng.cpp
- - level_populations.cpp
- - thermal_balance.cpp